 Take the Dive Guide e-Course

-Dive professionals who want to continue their learning from home can also take the Green Fins Dive Guide e-Course for free (or $25 if you would like a certificate).
+In addition to accessing the freely available Green Fins resources, dive professionals who want to continue their learning from home can also take the Green Fins Dive Guide e-Course for free (or $25 if you would like a certificate).
 This online course helps dive professionals who want to positively influence their guests’ behaviour and protect coral reefs on every dive.
 It helps build on guides’ existing scuba diving knowledge by providing the skills and confidence to conduct more environmentally friendly diving trips and manage divers to prevent them causing damage.
-The course is supported with thanks to PSS Worldwide‘s EVO platform.

-Dive professionals can take the free Green Fins Dive Guide e-Course here.
+Dive professionals can take the free Green Fins Dive Guide e-Course.

 Reef-World is also keen to reassure all Green Fins members who are not able to go through their annual assessment process that they will remain members of the Green Fins programme.
 Those who are not able to conduct their reassessment within the 18-month timeframe that would maintain their active membership status will be shown as inactive on the website.
 The ‘inactive’ status shows they have not had an assessment within the last 18 months; however, they remain Green Fins members, as has always been the case, and Reef-World is actively communicating to the public that the ‘inactive’ status is only with regards to their Green Fins status, not the status of the business.
 The Green Fins teams will be doing all they can to reassess members in their respective countries as soon as it is possible and safe to do so.